Chart Color Schemes

 Semaphore features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 65.0% of all households, including 22.9% couples with children, 30.0% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 35.0%, with lone person households at 31.8% and group households comprising 3.4%.
-The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.
+Non-family households comprise the remaining 35.0%, with lone person households at 31.8% and group households at 3.4%.
+The median household size is 2.2 people, smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households